Leonita33/Simtools_final_project/README.md

-# Monte Carlo simulation for the development of compulsive buying and debt (1995–2025)
+# Monte-Carlo simulation for the development of compulsive buying and debt (1995–2025)

 ## Project description